xXTacticalWaffleXx/estradiol_client/README.md

 <br>
 Lunar Detection, if someone on lunar client joins your party finder this function will notify you so you can kick them <br>
 <br>
-Readable Dms, when someone sends you a dm this changes the colour from grey to white to make it easier to read
+Readable Dms and nons, changes the colour of dms/non messages to white to make them easier to read

 ## Contributing